Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Statement

-\textbf{Graph Structure $A$ of the Target Training Graph.} This characterizes how much the attacker knows the graph structure of the target graph $G$.
-Unlike the attributes which contain only the information from one node, the graph structure presents the relationship among multiple nodes.
-An attacker knowing the edges of the attacker nodes can construct a sub-graph consisted of both the attacker nodes and their neighbours.
-Besides, while the node attributes are considered as private data, the connectives such as friendships and following relations can be public.
-The attacker can reconstruct the target graph by crawling these public information~\cite{ChauPWF07,CataneseMFFP11}.
-They can also utilize some graph structure reconstruction methods~\cite{abs-2005-02131,abs-2010-00906} to obtain this knowledge.

-\textbf{Shadow Dataset $G'=(V',E',X')$.} This represents a dataset in the same domain as the target dataset.
-An example could be a scenario when the target dataset and shadow dataset are from the same large network but different sub-graphs or communities~\cite{GaoWJ18,ChiangLSLBH19}.
-In practice, the model owner may only have the privilege or the capability to train their model based on the sub-graph in an extensive network.
-We assume the attacker may also have this privilege for another sub-graph as prior attack settings ~\cite{abs-2005-02131,GongL16,ShokriSSS17}.

-Combining above three dimensions, the knowledge of the attackers can be denoted as $(X, A, G')$.
-Considering whether the attacker has or has no knowledge of each item, we categorize the attacks into seven types summarized as Table~\ref{tab:attack_taxonomy}.
-Notice that one scenario is not considered in our attacks, where the attacker knows nothing about the target models.
-Here, only the final prediction labels are leaked, so the attacker cannot gain any information about the link between the inputs and outputs.
-Namely, no model can be extracted under this assumption.
+Combining the above three dimensions, the knowledge of the attackers can be denoted as $(X, A, G')$.
+Based on whether the attacker has or has no knowledge of each item, we categories seven attacks by considering among the total eight cases.
+Note that we do not consider the case where the attacker has knowledge of neither three dimensions.
+The settings and scenarios for each of them are summarised as Table~\ref{tab:attack_taxonomy}.

+\textbf{Attack-0$(X, A, *)$: } We present our first attack when the attacker has access to the attributes, connections, but no a shadow dataset of the target GNNs.
+Here, we assume a more practical setting, where the attacker has only partial knowledge of the node attributes and their connections.
+Specifically, only the attributes and neighbour sub-graph structure of the attack nodes are known by the attacker.
+In practice, it considers the scenarios when the attacker can obtain some attack nodes among the target graph.
+For example, the attacker can create several accounts in a financial credit network so they can know their own profiles (attributes) and transactions to others (connections to neighbour).
+As for the setting where the attacker has full knowledge of all the node attributes or complete knowledge of the graph structure, is a stronger adversarial assumption than Attack-0.

+\textbf{Attack-1$(X, *, *)$: } We now consider a more strict case when the attacker has access to the attributes, but neither access to the connections nor a shadow dataset of the target GNNs.
+In practice, this may represent the scenarios when the attacker can not fully control the attack nodes.
+For example, he can not create his own malicious accounts but obtain limited information (i.e. only the profile rather than the transactions) by exploiting the vulnerability of the financial credit systems.
+Namely, only the attributes of the attack nodes (partial knowledge of the node attributes) are obtained by the attacker.

+\textbf{Attack-2$(*, A, *)$: } Similar to Attack-1, we consider another case when the attacker has access to the connections but no the attributes or the shadow graph.
+Such type of attack can be used in the GNN systems where the connections are public but the node attributes are private.
+For example, in a social network, the profiles for each users (node attributes) are private data which are protected, while the relationship among the users (connections) are often public which are easier to obtain.
+The attacker can manage to crawl the information from the public data and reconstruct the entire graph connections.